 As CPH STAGE receives funding from the State and the City of Copenhagen, it is a prerequisite for our contribution that our partners meet the City of Copenhagen’s requirements regarding labour clauses; that is, expectations concerning pay and working conditions, including working hours and residence and work permits.
 You can read more about collective agreements and labour clauses HERE.

-For questions regarding ‘CPH STAGE’S NATIONAL MOBILITY FUND’, contact Production Manager Sarah Sarina Rommedahl at SARAH@CPHSTAGE.COM.
+For questions regarding National Mobility Fund, please contact Head of Production Sarah Sarina Rommedahl at SARAH@CPHSTAGE.COM.

 Exchange is CPH STAGE’s international platform that connects Danish artists with the global stage.
 The International Days (May 28–29, 2026) are part of Exchange and bring together Danish performing artists with international professionals through a curated program consisting of: